robinrendle/robinrendle.com/_projects/guide.markdown

 Tools that help us make design systems sure are useful, and will do a lot of the work, but ultimately it’s down to the shape of the organization to encourage a culture of high quality front-end code and design.
 And so I spent a great deal of time trying to mentor designers that were not quite as familiar with front-end development and scaling design systems: this is when I realized that writing documentation and improving code quality was important but it was never quite as helpful as sitting with another designer or developer and talking with them about a problem they were experiencing.

-It was that trying to build that community that was the toughest and yet most rewarding part of the job.
-Also, if you’re interested in reading more you can check out some of the mistakes I made in [Design Systems at Gusto](https://medium.com/gusto-design/design-systems-at-gusto-a710543b2c93).
+Trying to build a community around the design system was the toughest and yet most rewarding part of the job.
+Also if you’re interested in reading more then you can check out some of the mistakes I made in [Design Systems at Gusto](https://medium.com/gusto-design/design-systems-at-gusto-a710543b2c93).